dg-pb/dg-pb.github.io/posts/pythons-try-finally.rst

 This post is meant to explain how current mechanics work in as simple as possible manner.

-In short, I have found that things are not as complicated or even as tricky in comparison to the impression that I got by reading a PEP and discourse conversations.

-And, in my opinion, the issue is rather the fact that some nuances are rarely needed.
-Thus forgotten or never understood in the first place.

 There are only 2 rules:

 .. code-block:: python